virtser/vagrantansible/README.md

 Vagrant & Ansible
 ============

-Just an exercise for myself to run and provision environment with Vagrant and Ansible:
+Just a simple example of how to run and provision environment with Vagrant and Ansible:
 * _Vagrant_ - VMs environment managing
 * _Ansible_ - provisioning and configuration management